-Cucumbers contain so much water in them it’s not surprising that they’re low in calories.
+Cucumbers contain so much water in them that it’s not surprising that they’re low in calories.
 That’s why cucumbers make a great adornment to most salads, especially when the salad is full of other low-cal veggies.
-You can eat until you feel full, while still keeping your total number of calories to a minimum.
+You can eat until you feel full, while keeping your total number of calories to a minimum.
 Combine this sort of eating with a more active lifestyle, and you start to tip the scales in your favor, literally and figuratively.
 Plus it’s only 16 calories per serving.

 Ok, I know what you’re thinking.
 No need to turn your nose up on sea vegetables.
 Kelp is loaded with vitamin K, which helps keep bones strong, along with a natural fiber called alginate, which may help block fat absorption, according to research from Newcastle University in the UK.
 For only 6 calories per 4-ounce serving, try mixing Sea Tangle Kelp Noodles into salads, soups, and stir-fries.